 - How to Talk to Kids and Teens About World Trauma

-Time for Spring Break Fun!
+Time for ONLINE Fun!

 Museums, zoos and theme parks to visit online

-With the closure of many educational and entertainment institutions, we’d like to provide a list of online resources that’ll help you and your child feel like you’re out and about.
+We’d like to provide a list of online resources that’ll help you and your child feel like you’re out and about.
 Here is a list of museums, zoos, and theme parks that offer virtual tours that are not only visually stimulating, but educational as well.
 VPN is required where noted in red.

 - The Louvre: You don't have to book a ticket to Paris to check out some of the famous pieces in the world's largest art museum.
 The Louvre has free online tours of three famous exhibits, including Egyptian Antiquities.
 The works of Pablo Picasso, Piet Mondrian, Jeff Koons, and Franz Marc are just some of the 625 artists whose work is a part of the Guggenheim's Collection Online.